Cable Budget Guidelines

 It should be relatively easy to find low capacitance, twisted pair interconnects for a reasonable price that will provide frequency response beyond the limits of your hearing and equipment abilities.

-Shielded Coax with RCA terminations, is also a great option, since they usually provide lower capacitance and sometimes better shielding than twisted pair shielded cables, but can sometimes be more costly.
+Shielded Coax with RCA terminations, is a great option for audio, since they usually provide lower capacitance and usually better shielding than twisted pair shielded cables, but can sometimes be more costly.
 Additionally, coax cables with solid center core wires are less flexible making them more difficult to route in tight places.
 You may wish to consider shielded coax with a stranded wire center terminated with RCA plugs, much like a good quality video cable, for this application, especially if your runs are quite lengthy or subjected to many adjacent disturbers (IE. power cables, audio/video cables).

 Applications: Preamp, Power Amp, CD Player, Subwoofer.